-Binary integers are a sequence of binary digits preceded by a '0b'.
+Binary integers are a sequence of binary digits preceded by a '0b' or '0B'.

-C-style octal integer notation was deemed too easy to mix up with decimal notation.
-The above is only fully supported in string literals.
+C-style octal integer notation was deemed too easy to mix up with decimal notation; it is only fully supported in string literals.
 D still supports octal integer literals interpreted at compile time through the std.conv.octal template, as in octal!167.

-Hexadecimal integers are a sequence of hexadecimal digits preceded by a '0x'.
+Hexadecimal integers are a sequence of hexadecimal digits preceded by a '0x' or '0X'.

-Integers can have embedded '\' characters, which are ignored.
-The embedded '\' are useful for formatting long literals, such as using them as a thousands separator:
+Integers can have embedded '' characters, which are ignored.
+The embedded '' are useful for formatting long literals, such as using them as a thousands separator: